Dick Motz: International career

 He was one of five New Zealand players and seven South Africans to make their Test debut in the 1st Test at Durban in December 1961.
 He took 81 wickets on the tour, at a bowling average of 19, including 19 wickets in the five Tests.

 He took five wickets in an innings five times in Tests, once in England and twice at home against each of India and West Indies.
 He was also a handy lower-order batsman, scoring three Test half-centuries, all at home against England.

 In 1968, he was the first bowler to be banned from bowling in a Test due to running on the wicket.
 In his last Test, the third Test against England at The Oval in August 1969, Motz became the first New Zealand bowler to take 100 Test wickets when he trapped Phil Sharpe leg before wicket (his only wicket of the match).

 Motz was New Zealand Cricket Almanack Player of the Year in 1961, South African Cricket Annual Cricketer of the Year in 1962, and a Wisden Cricketer of the Year in 1966.

 After cricket

 Motz's playing career ended at the age of 29, after he was found to have a displaced vertebra – indeed, he had been playing with a bad back for over a year.
 After his retirement from cricket, he became a taxi driver.
 He also ran a sports business, and then ran a pub in Timaru.
 In later years, he put on considerable weight, ending over 30 stone.

 He was inducted to the New Zealand Sports Hall of Fame in 1997.

 He was married twice.
 His first marriage, to cricketer Loretta Todd, ended in divorce in 1987.
 They had a son and two daughters.
 His son, Wayne, was murdered in 1989.
 He remarried, to Josephine Cole.

 He died in Christchurch.
 He was found dead at his home by his former captain, Graham Dowling.
 He was survived by his two daughters from his first marriage.

+A monograph titled 'Working Man's Hero' written by Bill Francis was published in 2022.